Children's Hospital is part of the UPMC family.

 You will undergo an initial evaluation to make sure you have a compatible blood type with the recipient and have normal liver function.

-Next, you will have an extensive assessment by a multidisciplinary team to make sure you are physically, emotionally, and financially able to complete the donation process.
+Next, you will have an extensive assessment by a multidisciplinary team to make sure you are physically, emotionally, and financially able to meet the living-donor liver transplant requirements.
 This includes:

 If a cadaveric liver becomes available while undergoing evaluation, the patient will be recommended for the deceased donor organ first.